Non-Elitist Selection Can Improve the Performance of Irace: Selecting Diverse Elites

 \subsection{Maximizing Population Entropy}

 In information theory, entropy represents random variables' information and uncertainty level~\cite{shannon2001mathematical}.
-The larger the entropy, the more information the variables deliver, i.e., the more diverse the solutions are.
-Our irace-entropy configurator makes use of this idea, by using the Shannon entropy as criterion for selecting elites.
+The larger the entropy, the more information the variables deliver, e.g., the more diverse the solutions are.
+Our irace-entropy configurator makes use of this idea, by using the Shannon entropy as criterion for selecting survivor configurations to form elites.

 For a random variable $X$ with distribution $P(X)$, the normalized entropy of $X$ is defined as: